Inference on Extreme Quantiles of Unobserved Individual Heterogeneity: Setting and Assumptions

 \subsection{Problem statement}

-Suppose that unobserved individual heterogeneity $\theta_i$ is sampled in an iid fashion from some distribution $F$. {$\theta_i$ may be a treatment effect, effect size, a coordinate of a vector of individual-specific coefficients, value of a function at a point, etc.} $i$ indexes cross-sectional units or individual studies; in what follows we will refer to them as ``units''.
+Suppose that unobserved individual heterogeneity $\theta_i$ is sampled in an IID fashion from some distribution $F$. {$\theta_i$ may be a treatment effect, effect size, a coordinate of a vector of individual-specific coefficients, value of a function at a point, etc.} $i$ indexes cross-sectional units or individual studies; in what follows we will refer to them as ``units''.

-Our goal is to estimate quantiles $F^{-1}(q)$ where $q$ is close to 0 or 1, and to conduct inference on them. {In particular, we are interested in constructing confidence intervals and hypothesis tests for hypotheses like $H_0: \theta_i\geq 0$, which is equivalent to $H_0: F^{-1}(0)\geq 0$}.
+Our goal is to estimate quantiles $F^{-1}(q)$ where $q$ is close to 0 or 1, and to conduct inference on them. {In particular, we are interested in constructing confidence intervals $F^{-1}(q)$, along with hypothesis tests for hypotheses like $H_0: \theta_i\geq 0$, which is equivalent to $H_0: F^{-1}(0)\geq 0$}.
 Without loss of generality we focus on the right tail of $F$.